 - Data to be used for course and program improvement will be available to curriculum committees and similar bodies only in aggregated form and will not be identified with individual instructors.
 In all instances, the data will be provided to the instructor.

-- The standard student rating form (see Appendix X) will be used except that:
+- The standard student rating form (see Forms/Instructions) will be used except that:

 - In courses with more than two instructors, departments and/or colleges that wish to use alternative evaluation procedures must seek written approval from the Senate Committee on Educational Policy (SCEP).